Rachel Feinstein (artist): Works

-In 2007 a steel gilded equestrian statue she called "Cuatro" for Don Quixote became part of the Public Art Project of Anyang, South Korea.
+In 2007 a steel gilded equestrian statue she called "Cuatro" (for Don Quixote) became part of the Public Art Project of Anyang, South Korea.
 It is six meters high.

 Feinstein's 2008 show "Puritan's Delight" combined pieces displaying "disparate references to art history, cultural history, and contemporary life" and "mixed Cubism, Deconstruction, Mexican crosses, furniture-making techniques, Puritan spartanism, and Viennese elegance."
-Notable pieces included a woman posing erotically, two dancing satyrs, a Renaissance-era avenging angel, wood sculptures of prancing horses with white pompadors painted in high-gloss enamel and a black stained collapsed wooden carriage holding a working lantern.
+Notable pieces included a woman posing erotically, two dancing satyrs, a Renaissance avenging angel, wood sculptures of prancing horses with white pompadours painted in high-gloss enamel, and a black-stained collapsed wooden carriage.

-The Fashion Fund Award committee commissioned Feinstein to create their 2010 award.
-She created it in the form of a swan which she described as "a pure, elite thing."
-For the ceremony she created 20 "one-of-a-kind" awards cast in bronze.
+The Fashion Fund award committee commissioned Feinstein to create their 2010 award.
+She created it in the form of a swan, and for the ceremony she created 20 "one-of-a-kind" awards cast in bronze.

 In January 2011 Feinstein opened her show "The Snow Queen" at Lever House in New York.
-It combines Carpenter Gothic architecture and Baroque painting to present vignettes of Hans Christian Andersen fairy tale The Snow Queen, showing Feinstein's "flair for synthesizing myriad fascinations."
-The exhibited included painted wood toy soldiers, roses, children, and ice, as well as a lacquered gold coach which was displayed outside in the January snow.
-The Vogue magazine reviewer wrote that she "explores the themes of fantasy, ruin, and beauty to create a magical universe of her own."
+It combines Carpenter Gothic architecture and Baroque painting to present vignettes of Hans Christian Andersen fairy tale "The Snow Queen".
+The exhibit included painted wood toy soldiers, roses, children, and ice, as well as a lacquered gold coach which was displayed outside in the snow.
+Vogue reviewer André Leon Talley wrote that Feinstein "explores the themes of fantasy, ruin, and beauty to create a magical universe of her own."